Academic Catalog 2024-2025

 Preparation (Prerequisite Courses)

-The following prerequisite courses - Introduction To Research Methods, Theories of Personality, and Abnormal Psychology, or other course equivalents - are required to qualify for admission to the Marital and Family Therapy program.
+The following prerequisite courses - Introduction to Research Methods, Theories of Personality, and Abnormal Psychology, or other course equivalents - are required to qualify for admission to the Marital and Family Therapy program.
 Status of admission is contingent upon the successful completion of all the necessary prerequisite coursework or equivalent course(s).
+Prerequisite courses must be completed within the last five years.

 Admissions Requirements